Boryana-Mihaylova/friendly-lend-app/README.md

 FriendlyLend is a web application for sharing and renting clothes and accessories among friends and a close circle of people.
-The platform is targeted at the younger generation (20-30-year-olds) – active, socially conscious, and digitally connected users who are looking for sustainable and alternative ways to engage with fashion.
+The platform is targeted at Generation Z – active, socially conscious, and digitally connected users who are looking for sustainable and alternative ways to engage with fashion.

 Why FriendlyLend?